nickovic/rtamt/README.md

     nb_violations = spec.sampling_violation_counter // nb_violations = 1
 ```

-This same sequence of inputs results in `0` reported violation of periodic sampling assumption if we explicitely set the sampling period tolerance value to `20%`.
+This same sequence of inputs results in `0` reported violation of periodic sampling assumption if we explicitly set the sampling period tolerance value to `20%`.

 ```python
 # examples/documentation/time_units_4.py